hatt3329/Cloud-Computing/cloudcomputefinal-master/README.md

 ### How to run

 - Set up the Database: (`mysql -u root -p < Script.sql`)
+- Note: If you have a password on your version of the database, you will have to edit the password section of the 'connect_to_db` section of each service
 - Bat Service from Root: (`.\bat_services.bat`)
 - Run the Client Interface: (`python driver.py`)